bitrise-io/devcenter/_articles/reviews/meta-field.md

 published: false

 ---
-You can customize env vars **_only env vars at the moment?_** using `meta` **_section_** without it being checked by Workflow Editor.
-Workflow Editor always validates the saved variable and throws an error if there is a syntax error, but with `meta` added, its content is fully ignored by the **_Workflow Editor validation process - even if offline?_**.
+You can customize env vars using `meta` **_section_** without it being checked by Workflow Editor.
+Workflow Editor always validates the saved variable and throws an error if there is a syntax error, but with `meta` added, its content is fully ignored by the Workflow Editor validation process.
 Let's see some use cases when your project can benefit from customization:

-1. If you decide to take your spin on our open-source Workflow Editor and fork it to your own repository use it **_offline in a team_**, you can do some customization to the environment variables of an app you are writing there.
+1. If you decide to take your spin on our [open-source Workflow Editor](https://github.com/bitrise-io/bitrise-workflow-editor) and fork it to your own repository use it **_offline in a team_**, you can do some customization to the environment variables of an app you are writing there.  how to download Bitrise CLI and Workflow Editor.
 Add a `meta` section to `opts` to WHAT/Workflow?
+If you have your own website and include Workflow Editor there from a forked version of our open source Workflow Editor and you want to keep an eye on one of the env vars and what it was last modified, you can place a meta .
+The tool will save what it was last modified and by who.
+This only works through a Workflow Editor shared in your company's intranet or shared by a software.

-2. You can also customize **_env vars on bitrise.io's bitrise.yml_** to manipulate, for example, the background of an env var.
+   to manipulate, for example, the background of an env var.
 Add `meta` to `opts` in  **_bitrise.yml.editor_** to customize how env vars appear on your Workflow Editor. `meta` works like a container that holds any custom properties that is **not by default part** of any Workflow Editor. **_How the rest of Workflow Editor' UI looks is maintained by Bitrise._**
+2. You can also customize **_env vars on bitrise.io's bitrise.yml_** to manipulate

 ## Adding meta to bitrise.yml